magic-onion/module-one-final-project-guidelines-nyc-web-100818/README.md

+# To Dos
+ - Determine whether or not our Cart_item model is functioning as intended
+ - Test all tables and expected basic functionality
+ - Decide on added features and write deliverables
+ - Determine structure of seed data
+ - write seed file
+ - write features based on deliverables
+ - test features
+ - refactor methods where necessary

 # Module One Final Project Guidelines

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.